 TRACE-COVID-19 is testing as many as 1,000 students, staff and faculty per week at campuses in Corvallis and Bend and at the Hatfield Marine Science Center in Newport.
 Results will inform OSU’s planning and resumption of onsite activities and enable the university to track and respond to changes in prevalence rates and number of infections.

 Testing is voluntary and will be done weekly in Corvallis and every other week in Bend and Newport.

 If you are a current OSU faculty, staff or student, you may enroll.
 Widespread participation is important to ensure that the testing is as representative of the whole population as possible.

-Each week in fall term, TRACE staff will invite members of the OSU community who have enrolled in the program to participate.
+Each week in winter term, TRACE staff will invite members of the OSU community who have enrolled in the program to participate.
 Participants will be selected randomly using university identification numbers (ONID).
 Invitations to be tested will be sent by email.
 Recipients will be asked to bring their unique QR code with them to the testing site that is most convenient to them.
 You may print out your QR code or bring it on a smartphone.

 Tests are quick and painless

 Sample collection consists of the use of a quick, painless nasal swab and takes less than five minutes.
 Results will be shared through a secure email to each participant.